 - i.
 A copy of the advertisement; - ii.
-Identification of the advertisement's sponsor, including: - If the sponsor is a candidate, the name of the candidate, the candidate's authorized committee, and the treasurer of the candidate's authorized committee; - b.
+Identification of the advertisement's sponsor, including: - a.
+If the sponsor is a candidate, the name of the candidate, the candidate's authorized committee, and the treasurer of the candidate's authorized committee; - b.
 If the sponsor is a political committee, the name of the committee and the treasurer of the committee; or - c.
 If the sponsor is a person other than a candidate or political committee, the name of the person, the name, address, and phone number of an individual point of contact for the person, and a list of the chief executive officers or members of the executive committee or board of directors for the person. - iii.
 Identification of the online platform that disseminated the advertisement; - iv.
 The amount paid to the online platform to disseminate the advertisement; - v.
-The dates on which the advertisement was displayed, or contracted to be displayed, through the services provided by the online platform; - A description of the demographic or geographic audience, if any, targeted by the advertisement; - vii.
+The dates on which the advertisement was displayed, or contracted to be displayed, through the services provided by the online platform; - vi.
+A description of the demographic or geographic audience, if any, targeted by the advertisement; - vii.
 The number of people to whom the advertisement was disseminated directly, or expected to be disseminated, by the online platform; and - viii.
 Identification of each candidate (including name and public office sought by the candidate) or ballot measure referenced by the advertisement.

 IV.
-The Sponsors of Political Advertisements Should Provide Required Information for the Online Ad Archive public archive.
+The Sponsors of Political Advertisements Should Provide Required Information for the Online Ad Archive

+The sponsors of political ads (i.e., the entities paying for them) should be responsible for collecting and providing ad copies and other required information for the state's public archive.
 As the original sources of political advertising, ad sponsors are best positioned to promptly submit comprehensive information about their advertisements to state officials.
 And California would be on solid constitutional footing in requiring the collection and disclosure of this information by the sponsors of political ads, who are unquestionably "direct participants in the political process."
-14